mvolkmann/javascript-labs/es6/modules/README.txt

 then this file can be copied from `npm -g root`/traceur/bin.

 To build this demo
-  traceur --script main6.js --out gen/main.js --sourcemap
+  traceur --out gen/main.js --source-maps main6.js

 To run this demo in a modern browser open index.html